 Location: Opposite 96 Amoy Street, back side of Thian Hock Keng Temple

 This Thian Hock Keng mural was painted by heritage muralist Yip Yew Chong and can be found on the back walls of the Thian Hock Keng temple – the front entrance is located along Telok Ayer Street, but the back walls are along Amoy Street.
-The oldest Chinese temple in Singapore dedicated to the sea goddess Mazu/Matsu used to face the sea, though that land has now all been reclaimed and all you see are office blocks.
+The oldest Chinese temple in Singapore dedicated to the sea goddess Mazu used to face the sea, though that land has now all been reclaimed and all you see are office blocks.
 This 44m long mural has scenes of what the area used to look like, as well as the lives of early Hokkien immigrants from Southern China.
 Check out his website for closer views of the artwork, it’s hard to take good photos with the cars and the sheer length.

 Nearby Attractions